zerospeech/zerospeech2017/README.md

 ### Evaluation program

-* The Track 1 evaluation program is `./track1/eval/eval_track1.py`.
+* The Track 1 evaluation programs are `./track1/eval/eval_track1.py`.
 The
   detail of arguments is given by the `--help` option:

         cd ./track1/eval